vtex/faststore/apps/docs/docs/how-to-guides/theming.md

 ## Overview

-A Theme is what makes it possible to change the look-and-feel of a FastStore **official Starter**.
+A Theme is what makes it possible to change the look and feel of a FastStore **official Starter**.
 It is what differentiates one UI from another and where the store branding lives.
 In practice, Themes are CSS stylesheets consisting of **configurable design tokens**.

 Design tokens can be classified as global or local, as presented in the following: